 - Have a strategy: As the saying goes, “a goal without a plan is a wish.”
 Customs officials are going to get back to assessing and auditing companies again.
 From experience, we know what they are going to look at; HS Classification, valuation, anti-dumping and countervailing duty, special trade programs, duty mitigation schemes, etc. Shockingly, international trade did not get less complicated in the last year, but if you have a strategy to get your compliance program back up to speed, execution becomes much easier.

 - Conduct a self-assessment: Do a Risk Assessment to determine the strength of your processes, procedures, and internal controls.
-Over the last year, the frequency of certain important tasks (like me getting a haircut) has possibly lapsed, like auditing.
+Over the last year, the frequency of certain important tasks (like me getting a haircut) has possibly lapsed, like customs auditing.
 You know who you are.
-We know what Customs agencies will look at in an audit, so it’s helpful to take a look first.
+We know what Customs agencies will look at in a customs audit, so it’s helpful to take a look first.
 If you need help, find a professional.

 - Set up your chessboard: Yes, even I watched Queen’s Gambit on Netflix, but it’s an analogy I use often with my team.
 What staff or outside resources are you going to need, and make sure those resources are on the same page and ready to go.
 In some industries like retail, aerospace, or even cruise, volumes could pick up suddenly.
 Don’t let yourself get overwhelmed.